 The Most Comprehensive Wilderness First Aid Course Online.
 Free.

 Built by a 20-year wilderness medicine instructor.
-Used by thousands of leaders.
+3,000+ students enrolled.

 Trusted by Outdoor Leaders, Scouts, and Guides